scala/docs.scala-lang/_tour/basics.md

 ## Case Classes

 Scala has a special type of class called a "case" class.
+By default, case classes are immutable, and they are compared by value (unlike classes, which are compared by reference).
+This makes them additionally useful for [pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html#matching-on-case-classes).

-By default, case classes are immutable and compared by value.
-You can define case classes with the `case class` keywords.
+You can define case classes with the `case class` keywords:

 ```tut
 case class Point(x: Int, y: Int)
 ```

-You can instantiate case classes without `new` keyword.
+You can instantiate case classes without the `new` keyword:

 ```tut
 val point = Point(1, 2)